BT Sport vs Sky Sports

 BT broadband and TV packages include the BT Sport channels as standard, while BT broadband customers can pay £5/month to watch online or through the app (the first three months are free).
-If you get your pay TV service from another provider, prices are typically higher (ie £22.99/month for Sky customers) although Plusnet TV customers get free access to BT Sport 1 and its Premier League coverage.
+If you get your pay TV service from another provider, prices are typically higher (eg: £32.49/month for HD channels for Sky customers) although Plusnet TV customers get free access to BT Sport 1 and its Premier League coverage.

 Sky Sports is also available without a pay-TV subscription through Now TV.
 The Sky-owned streaming service offers one-off passes to watch all the Sky Sports channels on your TV or an internet-enabled device, with no need for a contract.
 To do this, you simply need to open a Now TV account online and then choose between the day, week or month passes (£7.99, £12.99 and £33.99 respectively).

 The best option is likely to depend on your own personal preferences.
 If you want the widest choice of sporting events, Sky Sports is your best bet.
-But if you're more bothered about getting a good deal, BT Sport is much better value – especially if you sign up for it as part of a package with BT TV and broadband.
+But if you're looking to cut costs, BT Sport is better value – especially if you sign up for it as part of a package with BT TV and broadband.

 But it's also crucial to consider the specific sports you want to watch – after all, there's little point signing up for BT Sport if you're mad about F1, or choosing Sky Sports if you're a Champions League fanatic.

 If budget isn't a consideration, you can always sign up to both Sky Sports and BT Sport for the ultimate TV sports line-up.
 And alternatively, if you're only interested in a specific sporting event, such as the Super Bowl, then Sky's short-term Now TV pass offers a handy option.